Barbuda Antigua And Barbuda Travel Guide

 The main roads within Codrington are paved.

-Most roads outside the village are unpaved, sandy, and can be very rough, with many potholes.
+Most roads outside the village are unpaved, sandy, and may be very rough, with many potholes.

 Drive cautiously and be aware of pedestrians, cyclists, and animals on the moves.
 Road signage is minimal in remote areas.

-Walking and cycling present excellent ways to experience Barbuda’s natural beauty and quiet pace, especially for close-by travel.
+Walking and cycling offer great ways to experience Barbuda’s natural beauty and quiet pace, especially for close-by travel.

 Generally, all areas reachable by tourists are safe for walking and cycling during daylight hours.